Matt-Esch/virtual-dom/docs/css-animations.md

+# CSS animations
-Based on a discusison in ( https://github.com/Matt-Esch/virtual-dom/issues/104#issuecomment-68611995 ) question.
+Based on a discusison in [question](https://github.com/Matt-Esch/virtual-dom/issues/104#issuecomment-68611995).

 You should be activating the CSS transitions using hooks and nextTick.
 Here is a basic example of inserting an element through transition:
 ```javascript